IDFC, Shriram call off merger talks

-REUTERS - IDFC Group said on Monday that talks to acquire some of Shriram Group’s financial services businesses have been called off.
+(Reuters) - India’s IDFC Group said on Monday that talks to acquire some of Shriram Group’s financial services businesses have been called off.

 “The companies were not been able to reach common ground on a mutually acceptable swap ratio for the merger,” IDFC Group said in a stock exchange filing.